-The Group's total interest-bearing liabilites was SEK 770 M (11) when converted to the exchange-rates on the balance sheet day.
+The Group's total interest-bearing liabilites was SEK 716 M (770) when converted to the exchange-rates on the balance sheet day.
 The major part of the Groups' interest-bearing debts relates to financial lease, mainly the the two bareboat chartered vessels Odin- and Andreas Viking.
 These right-of-use assets and related debts are in the consolidated Group balance sheet recognized according to IFRS 16 Leases.
-There were non-interest-bearing liabilities totaling SEK 12 M (109).
+There were non-interest-bearing liabilities totaling SEK 103 M (132) including liabilities related to discontinued operations.